 NOTE: All of the articles pertaining to Nicholas II and his family which were originally published in my Royal Russia News blog, have been moved to this Nicholas II blog.
 This article was originally posted on 21 May 2018 in my Royal Russia News blog – PG

 Like the fate of the Sovereign, the monument has a tragic history, being blown up twice by extremists.
-However, the monument scupltor Vyacheslav Mikhailovich Klykov (1938-2006) restored it.
+However, the monuments’ scupltor Vyacheslav Mikhailovich Klykov (1938-2006) restored it each time.

 The opening of the monument was timed to coincide with the 100th anniversary of the coronation of the last Russian Tsar (held in Moscow on 26 May (O.S.
 14 May) 1896.
 This is one of several monuments to Nicholas II in Moscow and region.
 The inscription on the monument read: “To the Emperor Nicholas II from the Russian people with repentance”.

 Sadly, it did not stand for long: on 1st April 1997, the monument was blown up by the left-wing extremists of the group “Revolutionary Military Council”.
 Their reason, was their opposition to the removal of Lenin’s corpse from the mausoleum in Red Square.

 In November 1998, the monument was restored, however, in the winter of the same year it was again blown up.

 Then the sculptor of the monument Vyacheslav Klykov created for the third time a new copper monument, which was unveiled in August 2000.
 The crowned emperor stands proudly, dressed in an ermine mantle, holding a scepter in one hand, mantel in the other.
 The sculpture represents him at his highest triumph – his ascension to the Russian throne.

 After the second explosion, Klykov donated money from his own pocket to help finance the restoration of his monument to Nicholas II.